Blower Fan for Stove and Fireplaces: Why Do I Need one?

 Dual Cage Universal Fireplace Fan

 feet per minute.
-On the low end of this range, that’s about the amount of air a bathroom fan will exhaust.
+On the low end of this range, that’s about how much air a bathroom fan exhausts.
 Keeping the air moving in your house, even a small amount of air, will help maintain consistent temperatures throughout the house.
-It’s a good way to maximize heat output and help minimize cooler or warmer areas in the home.
+It’s an excellent way to maximize heat output and help minimize cooler or warmer areas in the home.

 Forced Air Kit